kbrenn02/joy-of-coding-internship-solo-project/README.md

 - **Task Deletion:** Enable users to delete tasks they no longer need.
 - **Task Organization:** Implement task organization or filtering options, such as sorting by due date or categorizing tasks.
 - **User Authentication (optional bonus points):** Add user registration and authentication to allow multiple users to manage their personal tasks.
+- **Double Optional:** Build in the following features --
+1. An interactive Gantt chart feature
+2. An issue summary option (chart showing number of issues by type (open, in progress, not started, or completed) or by recency (created in last 5 days, etc.)

 _Tech Stack:_